Auditable Events

 Introduction

 This document provides a overview of auditable events within the system.
-Auditable events are categorized into different groups based on the type of event, making it easier to manage and understand the events.
+Auditable events are categorised into different groups based on the type of event, making it easier to manage and understand the events.
 Each individual event that is produced by the system is represented by a unique Event ID.

 Auditable events play a crucial role in maintaining the security and integrity of the system.
 They provide a detailed record of significant actions and changes, which can be used for various purposes, including: